 While both of these elements can help to establish brand loyalty by creating feelings of familiarity and affinity, it’s the “internal” part of your brand that truly transforms the relationships you build with your customers.
 That internal element, is your “brand values”, the part of your marketing mix that guides your purpose, personality, and proposition.

 Without a brand value proposition, you can’t hope to differentiate your company from your competitors, and as we all know, it’s the memorable brands that win the most customers.
-Core brand values help you to shape the culture and community of your brand, ensuring that you connect with your customers in a meaningful way.
+Core brand values, along with your fine-tuned brand communication strategy, helps shape the culture and community of your brand, ensuring that you connect with your customers in a meaningful way.

 Though your ideals will differ according to the goals, hopes, and expectations of your company, any brand values definition should be: